stfc/PSyclone/doc/user_guide/profiling.rst

    ...
    call profile_PSyDataInit()

-The 'appropriate' location might depend on the profiling library used.
+The "appropriate" location might depend on the profiling library used.
 For example, it might be necessary to invoke this before or after a call to ``MPI_Init()``.